Swartjaak/Swartjaak/README.md

-Hi 👋, My name is JJ!
+Hi👋, My name is JJ!
 Welcome to my GitHub page.

 I see myself as a passionate software enthusiast.
 I believe that anything can be solved with software.
 With that, I strive to learn as much as possible.